 "I think the most important thing any television station does is warn people of severe weather."— Kevin Benson

 Kevin joined Channel 11 in September 1987 as a part-time weekend weathercaster.
-Born and raised in Brockway, Pennsylvania, Kevin attended from Gannon University and started his career in radio in Erie, Pennsylvania.
+Born and raised in Brockway, Pennsylvania, Kevin attended Gannon University and started his career in radio in Erie, Pennsylvania.
 Kevin worked at radio stations in Dubois and Erie, Pennsylvania, including WJET radio and TV in Erie.
 He came to Pittsburgh to work at WTAE Radio before joining the Channel 11 News team.

 Kevin is most recognized for his round-the clock coverage of the Blizzard of '93, one of the biggest storms to ever hit western Pennsylvania.
 He was on air reporting the weather as nearly two feet of snow fell in just two days.